Jonny Hepworth: Leeds Rhinos

 He made only one appearance for the Rhinos, under coach Daryl Powell, before briefly joining the London Broncos on loan in 2002 and his hometown club the Castleford Tigers, also on loan, in 2003.
 Broncos coach Tony Rea said on the arrival of Hepworth in May 2002: "He's an exciting young player and will give us some nice back-up."

-In 2011 he signed for Championship side the Featherstone Rovers becoming a key figure in their side.
+In 2011 he signed for Championship side Featherstone Rovers becoming a key figure in their side.

 Castleford Tigers

-His move to Castleford Tigers was made permanent but when they were relegated from the Super League.
-In 2004 he switched codes and signed for Celtic League side Leinster, making six appearances and scoring one try.

-During his brief stint at the Castleford Tigers he was compared to Sean Long of St. Helens with his then coach Graham Steadman saying in April 2004: "I would compare Jonny Hepworth with the likes of Sean Long.
-He's got similar attributes, he's pacy, he has a quality kicking game and he supports well.
-What he lacks at the moment is that self-confidence and belief to take a game by the scruff of the neck.

-"He is in on merit because he is good enough and he's got to believe that.
-Obviously he's got to get game time and, on the back of that, the experience and confidence will come.
-He's got a great attitude and is certainly making good progress."